 Locks take effect for all users of the respective computer.

-If file synchronization has been deactivated and locked simultaneously by TinkerTool System, macOS may move affected iCloud files automatically into an archive folder in the respective user’s home folder.
+If file synchronization has been deactivated and locked by TinkerTool System, macOS may move affected iCloud files automatically into an archive folder in the respective user’s home folder.